MarikoSakuragi/BHA-2022/week3/index.md

 ![cleanbench_9](/photo/cleanbench_9.jpg)<br/>
 <br/>
 It is hard to say we succeeded to make a useful cleanbox.<br/>
-First of all, the plastic bag was not transparent, so the user had to look into the inside from the lower space which is open by lowering his/her head.<br/>
+First of all, there is problem of visibility.
+The plastic bag was not transparent, so the user had to look into the inside from the lower space which is open by lowering his/her head.<br/>
 Second, we found that the width of the box was too big to insert hands from the side.
 We need to find a smaller box or consider the other designs to enter hands from the front next time.<br/>
 ![cleanbench_10](/photo/cleanbench_10.jpg)<br/>
 <br/>